thebaldgeek/thebaldgeek.github.io/dumpHFDL.md

     cmake ..
     sudo make install

-You can test and see if it finds your SoapySDR with `SoapySDR --find`
+You can test and see if it finds your SoapySDR with `SoapySDRUtil --find`
-Also `SoapySDR --info` is helpful at times.
+Also `SoapySDRUtil --info` is helpful at times.
 You can search for a specific device with something like: `SoapySDRUtil --find "driver=sdrplay"`  Just swap out the driver for your SDR hardware.

 Ok, now lets build dumphfdl